-The DDU-120 AED is a Fully Automatic External Defibrillator ("AED") that is designed to be easy to use, portable and battery powered.
-It has only one user control: the ON/OFF button.
+The DDU-100 AED is a Semi-Automatic External Defibrillator ("AED") that is designed to be easy to use, portable and battery powered.
+It has only two user controls: the ON/OFF and SHOCK buttons.
 Voice prompts and visual indicators provide a simple interface for the operator.
-The DDU-120 AED is capable of recording event information including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.
+The DDU-100 AED is capable of recording event information including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.

-When connected to a patient who is unconscious and not breathing, the DDU-120 AED performs the following tasks:
+When connected to a patient who is unconscious and not breathing, the DDU-100 AED performs the following tasks:

-- Prompts the operator to take necessary actions to enable analysis. - Automatically analyzes the patient's ECG. - Determines whether a shockable rhythm is present. - Charges the defibrillation capacitor. - Automatically (without user intervention) delivers a shock once the device has determined a shock is required. - Prompts the user to administer CPR if needed.
+- Prompts the operator to take necessary actions to enable analysis. - Automatically analyzes the patient's ECG. - Determines whether a shockable rhythm is present. - Charges the defibrillation capacitor and arms the SHOCK button if the AED detects a shockable rhythm. - Prompts the operator to press the SHOCK button when the device is ready and a shock is recommended. - Delivers a shock once the device has determined a shock is required and the SHOCK button has been pressed. - Repeats the process if additional shocks are required.